lisaexist-hub/ZWL-Currency-Converter/README.md

 “Building software that bridges technology and people.”

 🪪 License

-This project is open-source and available under the MIT License .
+This project is open-source and available under the MIT License.

-⭐ If you like this project...

-Help support it by starring ⭐ the repo or sharing it with others in the Zimbabwean tech community!
+⭐ If you like this project...Help support it by starring ⭐ the repo or sharing it with others in the Zimbabwean tech community!